CASINOS

 Without question, the Bay Area is the most exciting region of California for gambling, with more options than any other part of the state.
 It also is home to the largest casino in Sonoma County: Graton Resort & Casino.

-This attraction, located in Rohnert Park, is operated by Station Casinos, one of the largest casino companies in Las Vegas, that announced in 2023 of a massive expansion which will double the size of both the casino and the hotel by 2025.
+This attraction, located in Rohnert Park, is operated by Station Casinos, one of the largest casino companies in Las Vegas, that announced in 2023 a massive expansion which will double the size of both the casino and the hotel by 2025.

 Harrah’s Northern California, in Ione, opened in 2019.
 It offers a Las Vegas vibe in the heart of the Sierra foothills’ Wine Country.
 It is surrounded by wineries, golf courses, historic monuments and gorgeous scenery.